Year 1 - Semester 1

 2

-You will practice commonly used nursing skills, including intravenous catheter placement, fluid administration and constant rate infusions.
-You will practice techniques related to eye and ear exams.
-You will also learn how to perform routine maintenance on common veterinary clinical equipment.
-These skills will be utilized during first and second year clinical rotations.
+You will practice commonly used nursing skills, including intravenous catheter placement, fluid administration, intravenous injections, and constant rate infusions.
+You will also practice techniques related to eye and ear exams.

 Credit Units: 2